Wednesday, October 12, 2022

 -- Angus McKinnon (1977)

 Jim Pembroke had got the bulk of this book done by 2007, and was then helped along by partner Rick Chafen, the biggest Wigwam fan I knew of in North America.
 Jim spent some 20-30 years in Kansas City, where he died in the fall of 2021.
 I know they traveled some, as Jim was interested in Native Americans for example.
 But mostly it was domestic life in a country he was familiar with in song and language.
 It was never quite clear to me what was the main motivation for the change.
-He was seeking some change, but the band did well in Finland from 1991-1995.
+He was seeking some change, but the band did well in Finland from 1991-1994.
+But, to be honest, the band had line-up changes in that time and really was not quite the committed effort the '75-78 band was.

 Rick was to arrange some gigs in Kansas City (Rick was the sort of fan that went past just following the English bands he liked, so he arranged for many a band to make a stop in Kansas City.
 Van Der Graaf Generator was a favorite).
 But the US gig for Wigwam never happened.
 The dates for the earliest Kansas City solo gigs are in 1984 and 1986.
 Wigwam had gigs in Finland from 1991-1993 and then the huge gap in Wigwam gigs appears.
-Fans have recordings of Jim and Rekku as an opening act in Chicago and Cleveland in 1992.
+In Mikko's book Jim and Rekku in the mid 80s were opening for Roger McGuinn, I believe.
 There are just a few pages (pp 208-212) in the book to cover 1985-1990, but Jim did in fact make several trips to the US.
+Fans have recordings of Jim and Rekku in Chicago and Cleveland.
+Most likely those were from about 10 USA gigs in 1992.
+The Wigwam fans still around got to hear some Wigwam music, finally.

 In my 1999 interview Jim mentions making a trip to the US where he started off in Florida and met some Finns there.
 Then he (he does not drive) ends up in Kansas City again!
 So we can place Jim in Kansas City from the mid 90s.
 Most likely from 1995 on.